sweetestmeditation/nforbi.com/eleventy-site/src/about.md

 title: This is me.
 ---

-She/her.
+He/him.
 A software person.
-Singapore.
+Stockton.